The Andalusian Blueprint: How 1492 Invented the World Order

 If the Crusades provided the capital, the Fall of Constantinople contributed to the geopolitical impulse for Atlantic expansion.

-In 1453, after a fifty-four-day siege, the Ottoman Sultan Mehmed II conquered Constantinople.
+In 1453, after a fifty-four-day siege, the Ottoman Sultan Mehmed II seized Constantinople.
 This was not just a symbolic blow to Christendom.
 It was a seismic economic shock.
 The Ottomans secured the Bosphorus and cut off the Genoese and Venetians from the lucrative Black Sea trade routes.

 With the traditional routes to the East severed or heavily taxed by a powerful Muslim rival, Europe was forced to look for alternatives.
 The so-called discovery of the Americas was bound up with the rise of Ottoman power.
 As Ottoman control reshaped Mediterranean trade, the crusading gaze that had once been directed toward the Holy Land was cast elsewhere and would eventually fall on the Atlantic, transporting with it the same theological antagonisms and the same appetite for gold.